gotoiot/service-django-rest-api/README.md

 * **Run the application with a productive web server**: For the development and demonstration of the application, the Django development web server is used.
 If you want to implement a productive server, in [this link](https://docs.djangoproject.com/en/3.2/howto/deployment/wsgi/uwsgi/), for example, there is information to configure uWSGI.
 * **SSL encryption**: This project is for demonstration purposes, and also uses the development web server provided by Django.
 If you want to bring this project to a productive environment, SSL should be implemented in the webserver used.
 For example, in [this link](https://www.youtube.com/watch?v=NhidVhNHfeU) you will find information on how to configure certificates in Nginx.
 Also, in [this link](https://timonweb.com/django/https-django-development-server-ssl-certificate/) there is a tutorial on how to enable HTTPS using the Django development server.
 * **Compress responses**: If a productive web server were used, compression of the responses could be performed.
 In [this link](https://rtcamp.com/tutorials/nginx/enable-gzip/) there is a tutorial to enable Gzip on an Nginx server.
-* **Support other formats than text**: Although the challenge required that more than one format can be handled for questions and options, in this API they only have one format (CharField).
-Both plain text and HTML can be stored in this text field.
-If you wanted to save an image, it could be hosted in an S3 bucket and only save the URL in the field.
+* **Support other formats than text in DB**: In this API they only supported format is text based.
+If you wanted to save an image or other file, it could be hosted in an S3 bucket and only save the URL in the field.
 * **Automated testing**: Although having automated testing is a totally necessary feature, it was not implemented for this project.
 Implementing unit testing is not too complex.
 If you want to implement it, in [this link](https://docs.djangoproject.com/en/3.2/topics/testing/overview/) you will find all the necessary information.
-* **TODO**: check that updates over user on admin site does not impact in the EmailAddress table.
-Capture update signal.
-* **TODO**: add logging to whole application
-* **TODO**: change home screenshot for one without assesments
-* **TODO**: move permissions to dedicated folder instead of using it into each app
+* **Capture update signals for ApiUsers**: At this moment, if you update some user data from de admin site, it doesn't impact in the EmailAddress table, which is used for whole user authentication.
+The update signal must be catched and perform the EmailAddress update as well.
+* **Add logging**: at this momment, the service doesn't have logging features, but it could be a really good idea to include it.

 </details>